camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 Last not least, use an [In-Memory H2 database](http://www.h2database.com/html/features.html#in_memory_databases) as default database to test processes on developer machines.

-If required, yo can run the same tests on *multiple databases*, e.g. Oracle, DB2, or MS-SQL on a CI-Server.
+If required, you can run the same tests on *multiple databases*, e.g. Oracle, DB2, or MS-SQL on a CI-Server.
 To achieve that, you can make use of (e.g. maven) profiles and Java properties files for database configuration.

 Let's now take a deeper look into the parts of this process definition test.